lekhnitsky/lekhnitsky/README.md

-## Čau
+## Ahoj
+I’m currently study at uni, do some weird stuff
+Love STM32, embedded systems, servers, C and ASM
-I’m currently study in Technical University Kosice (TUKE), but I wanna finish it as fast as possible lol I write grind, deathcrust/hardcore and proto-powerviolence, but that sounds like shit
+I write grind, deathcrust/hardcore and proto-powerviolence, but that sounds like shit

 <!--